PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     <b>Services.html</b>
     The Services page is the main call to action page.
 We are looking for B2C customers to sign up for a consultation, and B2B customers like sports teams or corporations, to contact us about our service offering.
 Users who are looking to sign up to a consultation are presented with a modal when they click the ‘sign up’ button, which then prompts them to enter their card details.
 B2B customers are relocated to the ‘Contact.html’ page upon clicking the ‘Contact PCN’ button.

-    The timeframe I used was inspired by a YouTube tutorial by [Online Tutorials]( https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog)

     Mobile responsive alterations - N/A

     <b>Recipe.html</b>